THE SELF ESTEEM GOSPEL

 ‘Yes.’

 ‘Yes?
-Then you are a queer kind of friend.
+Then you are a strange kind of friend.
 How is it that you are glad my sins are more than I can bear?’

 ‘I am glad that they are more than you can bear.
 For if they are more than you can bear, you can cast them on the Lord Jesus.’